 5 Things People May Not Know about Robert E. Lee

 1. Lee was offered by Lincoln the role of Commander of the Union Army, while also offered the command of the Southern States.
 Upon his home state Virginia’s secession, Lee resigned the position of General in the Union Army.
-He stated, “Though opposed to succession and a depreciating war, I could take no part in the invasion of the Southern States.”
+He stated, “Though opposed to secession and a depreciating war, I could take no part in the invasion of the Southern States.”

 2. Winston Churchill quoted, “Lee was the very noblest American who had ever lived and one of the greatest commanders known to the annals of war.”